 Which Charleston Plantation Will You Visit?

-I hope this guide was helpful for choosing which plantation to visit in the Charleston area!
+I hope this guide was helpful for choosing which must-see plantation to visit in Charleston!

 Remember, you can always go to more than one plantation while you’re in Charleston. 😉